 Redefining Priors

-With new training data in hand, we now redefine the priors inputted into BAM.
-In the BAM context, priors are truncated, lognormal, parametric distributions and are defined using a distribution center (prior), standard deviation (σ), and upper and lower bounds.
+With new training data in hand, we now redefine the priors for BAM.
+In the BAM context, priors need to be truncated, lognormal, parametric distributions and are defined using a distribution center (prior), standard deviation (σ), and upper and lower bounds.
 Priors are needed on Wb, Db, r, n, A0, and b.
 Wb and Db were calculated using a return period of 2 years, acknowledging that Qb has been associated with a range of return periods given local geomorphology (Petit & Pauquet, 1997; Williams, 1978).
 However, a 1.5-2-year return period is a standard statistical definition for bankfull flow and was used here to align with existing literature. r was defined empirically following Dingman (2007) as fb, where f is the exponent in the D~Q AHG relation.
 We did not change the Q prior as we considered this term as separate from the prior knowledge on geomorphology that we are interested in studying.
 All priors were confirmed to have lognormal distributions in HOGG.
 Prior, σ, and bounds were derived two different ways: 1) using the unsupervised clustering algorithm ‘density-based spatial clustering of applications with noise’ (DBSCAN), and 2) using a novel supervised classification framework.
 We also trained priors using Hagemann, et al. (2017)’s method and HOGG: consult Text S2 for details.

 DBSCAN (Ester et al. 1996) is a density-based clustering algorithm that groups observations together if they are close to one another in the multi-dimensional feature space.
 Unlike simpler unsupervised clustering algorithms, DBSCAN does not assume all clusters have a convex shape in the variable space and instead uses density to group observations.
 This means clusters can be arbitrarily shaped, or completely surround other clusters.
 This also permits DBSCAN to identify ‘noise’ points which are not in sufficiently dense areas of the variable space.
 While determining its own number of clusters, the user must provide a maximum cluster radius.
 After iterating through cluster radii from 0.1-0.3, we settled on 0.2 as the best balance between number of clusters, within-cluster variance, and computational efficiency.
 We ran DBSCAN on non-dimensional forms of the fifteen geomorphic variables in Table 1; this yielded 9 clusters in approximately 75% of the data and 15% as ‘noise’.